NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Blood Calls Blood.md

 * * *

 The magical potency of your blood will not be denied.
-You finish Casting the Spell, then become [[Conditions/Drained|Drained 1]] or increase the value of your drained condition by 1.
+You finish Casting the Spell, then become [[Drained|Drained 1]] or increase the value of your drained condition by 1.

 *Source: Pathfinder War of Immortals*
 *ORC*